Memoirs Illustrating the History of Jacobinism: Reception

 Barruels work was influential and impossible to ignore.
 The Freemasons of France, Germany, and England angrily contested his assertions and a voluminous literature was the consequence.
 Even his critics were forced to take him seriously in their attempt to refute his arguments.
 The Memoirs were written about and discussed at length by leading literary and philosophical figures.

-Edmund Burke, an English political thinker, was impressed by the work of Barruel in uncovering a connection between the Enlightenment and the French Revolution.
+Edmund Burke, an English political thinker and the Revolution's most known intellectual foe, was impressed by the work of Barruel in uncovering a connection between the Enlightenment and the French Revolution.
 Burke wrote a letter to Barruel and expressed his admiration.
 He wrote, "I cannot easily express to you how much I am instructed and delighted by the first volume of your History of Jacobinism."
 He praised "the whole of the wonderful narrative" for being supported by documents and proofs with "the most judicial regularity and exactness."
 At the end of the letter Burke added: "I forgot to say, that I have known myself, personally, five of your principal conspirators; and I can undertake to say from my own certain knowledge, that as far back as the year 1773, they were busy in the plot you have so well described, and in the manner, and on the principle you have so truly represented.
 To this I can speak as a witness."
-Burkes own works were also filled with references to the philosophe sect and a dislike for their fanaticism, atheism and perversion of public morals.
+Burkes own works were also filled with references to the philosophe sect and a dislike for their "fanaticism, atheism and perversion of public morals".